thizara-deshan/food-ordering-app-frontend/README.md

-# Food Ordering App
+# Food Ordering App - OrderEats

-The Food Ordering App - Frontend is a user-friendly web application designed for a seamless food ordering experience.
+OrderEats App - Frontend is a user-friendly web application designed for a seamless food ordering experience.
 Built with React and styled using Tailwind CSS, this app features a dynamic user interface that adapts to various devices.
 Users can browse through a variety of food items, add their favorite dishes to the cart, and place orders with ease.
 The app includes user authentication, allowing users to create accounts, log in, and enjoy a personalized experience.

 ## Screenshots